-Using light machine or household oil, apply a very small amount to all axles points as shown.
+Using light machine or household oil, apply a very small amount to all drive rods, linkages, axles, and other moving parts as shown.

 Your gearbox is properly greased at the factory and probably never needs service however, if you run excessive hours pulling heavy loads, it's a good idea to remove the 2 screws from the gearbox cover and re-grease using M.T.H. gear grease or equivalent.